CultriX-Github/lichess-cheat-bot/README.md

 If you like to PURCHASE the full version of the script  mail me at jonaspetersoncasey@gmx.com

+-summer sale - full package only $60 for the first two weeks of August.

 vids of users using the demo script https://youtu.be/XBlWnMFywko https://www.youtube.com/watch?v=_GbWsoSkddk